 The Best of Kenya

-A 9-Day eco-friendly, private Kenya safari that hits the main parks of Kenya.
+A 9-day eco-friendly, private Kenya flying safari that hits the main parks of Kenya.
 Enjoy peace of mind that your tour is being handled by Kenya experts who care about the environment.
 Enjoy quick & thorough communication: avoid surprises in Kenya.

 See for yourself why people love our safaris…